helidon-io/helidon/docs/mp/persistence.md

 <!-- ... -->
 ```

-- The name identifies a name present in the [*datasourcename* portion of a named datasource configuration](#configuration-prefixes).
-There is no need for any kind of reserved prefix (like `java:comp/env`).
+- The name identifies a name present in the [*datasourcename* portion of a named
+  datasource configuration][datasourcename-p].
+There is no need for any kind of
+  reserved prefix (like `java:comp/env`).
-- This is a Hibernate ORM-specific property and will be properly ignored if the JPA provider you have [set up](#project-setup-1) is EclipseLink.
-See [Statement logging and statistics][statement-loggin] in the Hibernate ORM documentation for more details about the `hibernate.show_sql` property.
+- This is a Hibernate ORM-specific property and will be properly ignored if the
+  JPA provider you have [set up](#project-setup-1) is EclipseLink.
+See
+  [Statement logging and statistics][statement-loggin] in the Hibernate ORM
+  documentation for more details about the `hibernate.show_sql` property.
-- This is an EclipseLink-specific property (and (a) is required and (b) must be set to `false` if you are using EclipseLink), and will be properly ignored if the JPA provider you have [set up](#project-setup-1) is Hibernate ORM.
-See [weaving][weaving] in the EclipseLink documentation for more details about the `eclipselink.weaving` property.
+- This is an EclipseLink-specific property (and (a) is required and (b) must be
+  set to `false` if you are using EclipseLink), and will be properly ignored if
+  the JPA provider you have [set up](#project-setup-1) is Hibernate ORM.
+See
+  [weaving][weaving] in the EclipseLink documentation for more details about the
+  `eclipselink.weaving` property.

 > [!TIP]
-> For an exhaustive list of Hibernate ORM-specific properties, see [Configurations][configurations] in the Hibernate ORM documentation.
+> For an exhaustive list of Hibernate ORM-specific properties, see
+> [Configurations][configurations] in the Hibernate ORM documentation.

 > [!TIP]
-> For an exhaustive list of EclipseLink-specific properties, see [Persistence Property Extensions Reference][persistence-prop] in the EclipseLink documentation.
+> For an exhaustive list of EclipseLink-specific properties, see [Persistence
+> Property Extensions Reference][persistence-prop] in the EclipseLink
+> documentation.

 ### Usage

-To use Helidon MP’s Jakarta Persistence integration, once you have [set up](#project-setup-1) and [configured](#configuration-2) your project, you use the Jakarta Persistence APIs in almost the same manner as if your project were deployed to a Jakarta EE application server.
+To use Helidon MP’s Jakarta Persistence integration, once you have [set
+up](#project-setup-1) and [configured](#configuration-2) your project, you use
+the Jakarta Persistence APIs in almost the same manner as if your project were
+deployed to a Jakarta EE application server.

 Specifically, you:

-1. Annotate your managed classes (entities, mapped superclasses, etc.) appropriately (using [`@Entity`][entity] and similar annotations)
+1. Annotate your managed classes (entities, mapped superclasses, etc.)
+    appropriately (using [`@Entity`][entity] and similar annotations)
-2. Inject [`EntityManager`][entitymanager] instances appropriately with the [`@PersistenceContext` annotation][persistenceconte]
+2. Inject [`EntityManager`][entitymanager] instances appropriately with the
+    [`@PersistenceContext` annotation][persistenceconte]
-3. Use an injected [`EntityManager`][entitymanager] to work with your managed objects
+3. Use an injected [`EntityManager`][entitymanager] to work with your managed
+    objects

-In addition, you [use Helidon MP’s JTA integration](#usage-1) to declare transactional boundaries where appropriate.
+In addition, you [use Helidon MP’s JTA integration](#usage-1) to declare
+transactional boundaries where appropriate.

-A full tutorial of Jakarta Persistence is *well* beyond the scope of this documentation.
-Consult [the specification][the-specificatio] for details on how to map your entity classes to relational database tables, and how to perform other related tasks.
+A full tutorial of Jakarta Persistence is *well* beyond the scope of this
+documentation.
+Consult [the specification][the-specificatio] for details on how
+to map your entity classes to relational database tables, and how to perform
+other related tasks.

 ### Examples